bekencorp/bk_idk/docs/bk7258/en/developer-guide/security/bk_security_overview.rst

 .. note::

-   In BK7236, S/NS Aware peripherals include FLASH, DMA, TE200, etc.
+   In BK7258, S/NS Aware peripherals include FLASH, DMA, TE200, etc.

 M33 Security Access
 ++++++++++++++++++++++

-In CM33, the CPU access address will go through the IDAU/SAU security check first, and if the check fails, a security exception will be generated.
+In CM33 ，the CPU access address will go through the IDAU/SAU security check first, and if the check fails, a security exception will be generated.
 If the check is passed, the MPU will perform a security check, and the MPU will carry the S/NS signal to the bus matrix after passing the check.

-In BK7236, the IDAU settings are as shown in the figure below:
+In BK7258, the IDAU settings are as shown in the figure below:

 .. figure:: picture/security_idau.svg
      :align: center